Pliosaurus-kevani/plesiosaur-size-evolution/data for R/README.md

 Data files required to run the [R scripts](https://github.com/Pliosaurus-kevani/plesiosaur-size-evolution/tree/main/R%20scripts).

-**consensus1.tre**:
+**consensus_combined.tre**:
 >50% majority-rule consensus tree of the unpartitioned analysis.

-**map1.tre**:
+**map_combined.tre**:
->Maximum a posteriori tree of the first run of the unpartitioned analysis.
+>Maximum a posteriori tree of the unpartitioned analysis.

 **map.craniodental.tre**, **map.axial.tre**, and **map.appendicular.tre**:
->Maximum a posteriori tree of the first run of the partitioned analysis.
+>Maximum a posteriori tree of the partitioned analysis.
 The three files should be completely the same tree, and they were created to ensure the results of the partitioned analysis were exported correctly.

 **mass.csv**:
 >Body mass file of 89 plesiosaur species.